crodriguez1a/audio-repair/project/report.md

 ### Improvement

 - is this a matter of improvement or a change in approach.

+For that reason, I re-visited our choice of features.
+Applying the mel-scale did not seem to sufficiently define the characteristics that represent normal audio.
+It's possible that the auditory anomaly is in fact too similar to speech for a clusterer to distinguish.

 In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_